GustavHager/pig-latinizer/README.md

 sudo apt-get update
 sudo apt-get install libtgui-dev
 ```
+The graphics components will not be built if one of these (SFML,TGUI) are not found.

 ## To build:
 mkdir build && cd build && cmake .. && make